zdravkov/kendo-docs/api/web/toolbar.md

 ### open

-Fires when the SplitButton's popup opens.
+Fires when the Split Button's popup opens.

 #### Event Data